Kondamoori/SampleCSVReaderApp/README.md

 1. **Grid View**:
     - Accessible via the first tab.
     - Displays CSV data in a grid format, with each cell representing a CSV value.
+    - Note: Please scroll the conent both horizontally & vertically to view the CSV file content on this grid layout.

 2. **Table View**:
     - Accessible via the second tab (icon: list).